RV Technology - Solar Lights for Campsite Safety

 Campsite Safety and good Lighting

-Sure, you laid things out when you got there, but over time, in fact within hours, you and your family or friends start moving around and each one has their own opinion of where some of your campsite accessories should be.
+But over time, in fact usually within hours, you and your family or friends start moving around and each one has their own opinion of where some of your campsite accessories should be.

 Great set of Solar Lights